jrdegbe/thamesthrive-api/docs/flow/actions/commercial/generic_js_ux.md

 ## Description

-The Generic UIX Plugin enables you to embed custom JavaScript widgets within your Tracardi workflow.
+The Generic UIX Plugin enables you to embed custom JavaScript widgets within your ThamesThrive workflow.
 It takes the payload as input, processes it, and displays the custom widget based on the provided configuration.
 The plugin adds a `<div>` element with the specified properties to the user interface and injects the JavaScript code by appending a `<script>` element with the source URL.